jhsmith22/w203-labs/README.md

 # w203-labs
 This repository contains 2 lab reports I contributed to as part of a master-level course: Statistics for Data Science (W203) at the University of California Berkeley.

+**Lab 1 Group Members and My Contribution**: Jessica Stockham (me), Heaven Klair, Josie Ruggieri.
+In this group project, I did nearly all the coding and report writing.
+Other group members contributed visualizations and brainstorming.

+**Lab 2 Group Members and My Contribution**: Jessica Stockham (me), Derrick Chan-Sew, Jammy Chan (Chi Hung).
+In this group project, I authored the final report, including a detailed discussions and limitations section.
+I also wrote code to clean/prepare predictive features and test the statistical assumptions in our model.
+Other group members wrote the code to extract the data, store necessary variables, perform exploratory data analysis, and run the linear regression models.

 # Lab 1 Abstract
 Just like the COVID-19, the US 2020 elections raised unprecedented challenges for its citizens.
 While the nation was still recovering from the pandemic, the Americans, amongst the turmoil, stood up to cast their